Adlai E. Stevenson School #29

 Importantly, feedback from all of these efforts was compiled by the Inclusion Team and added to their Action Plan for consideration.
 Because now they understood that Inclusion is not an event.
 Inclusion is a process that does not have an end date.

 Picture of a flyer hanging on a wall; "Disability Visibility, Why does this matter?
-"Wheel" Friends Roll Together, artistic graphic of person in an wheelchair by a person standing.
+"Wheel" Friends Roll Together, artistic person in an wheelchair by a person standing.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.